DeppSRL/open_bilanci/docs/territori.rst

 Context
 =======

-Each Territorio for each year has context data read from Bilanci and from Istat.
+Each Territorio for each year has demographic context data read from Bilanci and from Istat.

+Apart from that each Territorio has political context data read from Openpolis Api.

 Istat data
 ----------